Last updated on January 5, 2024

-Bristol is home to some of the UK’s best restaurants and is home to the highest concentration of Michelin-starred restaurants outside of London.
-But the Bristol restaurant scene isn’t all about Michelin-worthy contenders, it’s more characterised by a focus on sustainable, locally sourced food and high end restaurants that retain a casual feel.
+Bristol is home to some of the UK’s best restaurants, including many that are included in the esteemed Michelin Guide (two even have stars).
+But the Bristol restaurant scene isn’t all about Michelin-worthy contenders, it’s more characterised by a focus on sustainable, locally sourced food and high end restaurants that retain a casual, neighbourhood feel.

 The Best Bristol Restaurants